Couple hopeful for children's future after escape from Kabul

 Couple hopeful for children’s future after escape from KabulNew

-PHILADELPHIA (AP) — An Afghan couple who arrived in the United States this week navigated the streets of Taliban-controlled Kabul with their six children repeatedly before making it onto a rescue flight.
+PHILADELPHIA (AP) — An Afghan couple who arrived in the United States this week navigated the streets of Taliban-controlled Kabul with their six children for three days before making it onto a rescue flight.
 The family was safe Thursday at their relative’s home near Philadelphia.
-The couple said their children could have gone to college or even graduate school given the progress they saw during the U.S.-led occupation over the past 20 years.
-They said they feared they might get hurt trying to flee Afghanistan, but also knew an escape would mean a better future for their children.
+The couple said life had been better in Afghanistan during the U.S.-led occupation of the last 20 years.
+They feared they might get hurt while trying to flee Afghanistan, but said they knew an escape would mean a better future for their children.